numpy/numpy/doc/source/reference/random/parallel.rst

 Independent Streams
 -------------------

-:class:`~pcg64.PCG64`, :class:`~threefry.ThreeFry`
+:class:`~threefry.ThreeFry` and :class:`~philox.Philox` support independent
-and :class:`~philox.Philox` support independent streams.
+streams.
 This example shows how many streams can be created by passing in different index values in the second input while using the same seed in the first.

 .. code-block:: python

   from numpy.random.entropy import random_entropy
-  from numpy.random import PCG64
+  from numpy.random import ThreeFry

   entropy = random_entropy(4)
   # 128-bit number as a seed
   seed = sum([int(entropy[i]) * 2 ** (32 * i) for i in range(4)])
-  streams = [PCG64(seed, stream) for stream in range(10)]
+  streams = [ThreeFry(seed, stream) for stream in range(10)]

 :class:`~philox.Philox` and :class:`~threefry.ThreeFry` are